shiy1022/slab_qick_calib/README_experiments.md

 **File**: `experiments/single_qubit/tof_calibration.py`

-**Description**: Measures the time it takes for the signal to run through the wires.
-It determines the time in clock ticks that we should wait to make measurements.
+**Description**: Measures the time it takes for the signal to run through the cables, plus latency.
+It determines the time that we should wait to make measurements.
 Time of flight (tof) is stored in parameter cfg.device.readout.trig_offset.
+Not automated, need to figure out trig_offset by eye.

 **Purpose**: Run this calibration when the wiring of the setup is changed.
 By calibrating this delay, we ensure that data acquisition starts at the optimal time when the signal actually arrives at the detector, avoiding dead time or missed signals.